thirtythreeforty/neolink/Setting Up Neolink For Use With Blue Iris.md

 ![Login Messages](screenshots/login_messages.JPG)

 Note: Neolink hosts all streams on localhost port 8554.
-Each camera has a designated path that for the sub-stream and the main-stream.
+Each camera has a designated path for the sub-stream and the main-stream.
 Neolink gets the name of the path from the name of the camera you set in the config file.
 So the path to the sample camera's main-stream would be `127.0.0.1:8554/cameraname/mainStream` and the path to the sample camera's sub-stream would be `127.0.0.1:8554/cameraname/subStream`.
 The main-stream is also served on the root path to the camera.

 **Now you have Neolink up and running!**